rails-engine/role_core/README.md

 In addition, there also includes a directive about how to integrate with CanCanCan.

-### Hook up to application
+### Hook application

-In order to obtain maximum customability, you need to hooking up role(s) to your user model by yourself.
+In order to obtain maximum customizability, you need to hooking up role(s) to your user model by yourself.

-#### For User who has single role
+#### User who has single role

 ##### Create `one-to-many` relationship between Role and User